fbarbe00/who-wrote-that/README.md

 - run the llm analysis in the background with qwen2:0.5b
 - let the user rate the answer
 - add multiplayer with sockets
-- also parse mentioned users
+- also parse mentioned users (instead of ?)
-- add markdown formatting of messages
-- validate uploaded data
 - add job to remove old scripts
 - add option to change time zone
 - better color palets